garywige/axicom-scripting-training/Lesson 3/README.md

 }
 ```

 Our new function is just a wrapper for `Test-Path`.
 In my opinion, this helps make the code more readable.
-If you wanted to, you could `Test-Path $item` instead of `pathExists $item`, it doesn't affect the end result.
+If you wanted to, you could use `Test-Path $item` instead of `pathExists $item`, it doesn't affect the end result.
 This is a DX (developer experience) enhancement, and it's sole function is to make developing the script a little bit easier to think about.
 Now you may edit the while loop like so:

 ```
 while($Source -eq "" -or !(pathExists $Source)) {